-T-Mobile to pass over 84Mbps HSPA+, jump directly to LTE insteadAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile to pass over 84Mbps HSPA+, jump directly to LTE insteadAlex Wagner - Editorial Director of News and Content

 After detailing its plans to move to LTE in 2013, T-Mobile today revealed that in doing so, it'll also be skipping over 84Mbps HSPA+.
 T-Mobile had said in the past that it planned to make the move from 42Mbps HSPA+ coverage to 84Mbps, but today T-Mobile's own Andrew Shepard confirmed to The Verge that the carrier now plans to move from 42Mbps HSPA+ coverage, which it's still in the process of rolling out, straight to LTE.